southside-chillers/southside.chillers.online/southside/content/chapters/the-matriarch-and-the-handmaiden.md

 “But is there anything I—”

 “I have nothing to say.”
 The shadow seems to gain ground over the moon’s waning light.
-At the opposite end of the rooftop, behind a shimmering web, they see Kazna, who seems not to have noticed them.
+At the opposite end of the rooftop, behind a shimmering web, they see Cazna, who seems not to have noticed them.

 “Remember, we learned she’s protected by a barrier,” says Harlan.
 “Probably the web.”